Hossam-Nasser/Quarizm_Tech_task/README.md

 # Specialist Reservation App - Quarizm Tech Task

 ## About the Developer
-A brief introduction about myself: My name is Hosam, and I'm a mobile developer with two and a half years of experience.
-I've developed around nine applications for both Android and iOS using Flutter.
+A brief introduction about myself: My name is Hossam, and I'm a mobile developer with two and a half years of experience.
+I've developed around eleven applications for both Android and iOS using Flutter.
 Currently, I'm working at a company called HNE Features.

 ## Project Overview
 A comprehensive Flutter application that allows users to browse specialists (doctors, consultants, trainers) and book appointments with them.
 Built with clean architecture, Cubit state management, and dependency injection using injectable.